from sympy import *

 Markdown(temp)\(v_{1} = V_{1}\)

-Since \(L1\) and \(L2\) have been declared as being linked magnetically by the SPICE statement, K L1 L2 1, the mutual coupling is accounted for by the variable \(M\) which must be calculated as shown below.
+Since \(L1\) and \(L2\) have been declared as being linked magnetically by the SPICE statement, K L1 L2 0.9, the mutual coupling is accounted for by the variable \(M\) in the network equations.

-In this example, let’s assume the inductance is across \(L_1\) is measured when \(L_2\) is shorted and open; and the inductance of \(L_2\) is measured when \(L1\) is open.
-The measured values are recorded below and the transformer coupling coefficient, \(K_{meas}\) is calculated from the measurments.
+In this example, let’s assume the inductance across \(L_1\) is measured when \(L_2\) is shorted and open.
+The measured values are recorded below and the transformer coupling coefficient, \(K\) is calculated from the measurements.

 L1_short = 2

-# calculate the coupling constant from the mutual inductance
+# calculate the mutual inductance from the coupling constant

 element_values[M] = element_values[K]*np.sqrt(element_values[L1] *element_values[L2])